haoran119/c-cpp/学习笔记之C-C++/README.md

         * Each extracted character is appended to the string as if its member push_back was called.
 * [getline (string) in C++ - GeeksforGeeks](https://www.geeksforgeeks.org/getline-string-c/)
     * The C++ getline() is a standard library function that is used to read a string or a line from an input stream.
 It is a part of the \<string> header.
 The getline() function extracts characters from the input stream and appends it to the string object until the delimiting character is encountered.
 While doing so the previously stored value in the string object str will be replaced by the input string if any.
-* How to read data from input stream and arguments ?
+* How to read data from input stream line by line and arguments ?
     * `$ cat ./input.txt | ./my_app 10`
+    * Note that stream may be cut due to line seperator.
+Use `std::cin.rdbuf()` to read the whole input stream at once.
     * [Passing contents of file as argument into C++ program - Stack Overflow](https://stackoverflow.com/questions/48652223/passing-contents-of-file-as-argument-into-c-program)
     * [c++ - Passing text file to standard input - Stack Overflow](https://stackoverflow.com/questions/25985639/passing-text-file-to-standard-input)
 ```c++